Yakima-Teng/better-deploy/README.md

   </a>
 </p>

-> Deploy your project through SSH, qiniu or ali-oss, using your local machine.
+> Deploy your project through SSH, ali-oss, qiniu-oss, using your local machine.

 ## Install